dart-lang/language/working/2364 - primary constructors/feature-specification.md

   in _L2_, and it is added to the instance variable declaration named `p`.

-In every case, any DartDoc comments are copied along with the formal parameter, and in the case where an instance variable is implicitly induced the DartDoc comment is also added to that instance variable.
+In every case, any DartDoc comments are copied along with the formal parameter, and in the case where an instance variable is implicitly induced, the DartDoc comment is also added to that instance variable.

 If there is an initializer list following the formal parameter list _L_ then _k_ has an initializer list with the same elements in the same order.

-*The current scope of the initializer list in _D_ is the body scope of the enclosing declaration even when _D_ is a declaring header constructor, which means that they preserve their semantics when moved into the body.*

 Finally, _k_ is added to _D2_, and _D_ is replaced by _D2_.